-Yogurt feta sauce is the perfect dipping sauce for any fish, meat, poultry.
-Any finger food will be enhanced by this dish.
+Yogurt feta sauce is the perfect dipping sauce for any fish, meat, or poultry.
+This dish will enhance any finger food.

 Fresh lemons are in season and what a better way to put them to use than to combine them with feta cheese and fresh herbs.

 One of my favorite sauce recipes is Tzatziki which is based on lemon, garlic, and yogurt.
 Adding feta cheese, which is a pungent fresh cheese, adds a new dimension to this wonderful dipping sauce recipe.